DataDog/documentation/content/graphing/infrastructure/process.md

 ### String Search

 Processes and containers are by their nature extremely high cardinality objects.
-Our fuzzy string search gives you a view into exactly what you want.
-Below is our Demo environment, filtered with the string `postgres /9.`.
+The fuzzy string search gives you a view into exactly what you want.
+Below is Datadog Demo environment, filtered with the string `postgres /9.`.
 **Note**: `/9.` has matched in the command path, and `postgres` matches the command itself.

 {{< img src="graphing/infrastructure/process/postgres.png" alt="Postgres" responsive="true" style="width:80%;">}}